APNIC-Labs/draft-kskroll-sentinel/README.md

    If the outcome of the DNSSEC validation process on the response indicates that the response is authentic, and if the left-most label of the original query name matches the template "kskroll-sentinel-is- ta-<key-tag>.", then the following rule should be applied to the
-   response: If the resolver has placed a root zone KSK with Key Tag

-Huston, et al.          Expires September 1, 2018               [Page 6]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   ta-<key-tag>.", then the following rule should be applied to the
    response: If the resolver has placed a root zone KSK with Key Tag value matching the value specified in the query into the local